253% ROI on Social Automation: How to Measure What Your Software Is Actually Doing

 They bought the tool.
 They connected the accounts.
 They set up a posting schedule.
 And now they have no idea if any of it is working.

 This is not a small problem.
 Social media management software is a $5.12 billion market growing to $14.23 billion by 2035.
 Businesses are spending real money on these tools — and the majority are measuring exactly nothing.
+They look at follower count.
+Maybe engagement.
+Usually they just feel vaguely better that content is going out.

 The myth: social media ROI cannot be measured